lrse/whycon/README.md

 _WhyCon_ is a vision-based localization system that can be used with low-cost web cameras, and achieves millimiter precision with very high performance.
 These characteristics allow its use as an alternative to more expensive localization systems available.
 The system is capable of efficient real-time detection and precise position estimation of several circular markers in a video stream.
-It can be used both off-line, as a source of ground-truth for robotics experiments, or on-line as a component of robotic sysetms that require real-time, precise position estimation.
+It can be used both off-line, as a source of ground-truth for robotics experiments, or on-line as a component of robotic systems that require real-time, precise position estimation.
 _WhyCon_ is meant as an alternative to widely used and expensive localization systems.
 It is fully open-source.